justy41/SineEngine/README.md

 ## Build and installation
 **For now the engine has only been tested on Windows!** Everything you need is inside the ```core```, ```include```, and ```thirdParty``` folders.

-If you are using CMake there also is a CMakeLists.txt file which automatically builds the project as a static library for windows.
+If you are using CMake there also is a CMakeLists.txt file which automatically builds the project as a static library for Windows.
 Even though it looks like an only-header library, there also is a ```sine.cpp``` file that allows for static library building.